hashicorp/packer/website/source/docs/templates/engine.html.md

     each function will behave.
 -   `env` - Returns environment variables.
 See example in [using home variable](/docs/templates/user-variables.html#using-home-variable)
--   `build` - This engine will allow you to access special variables that provide connection information and basic instance state information.
+-   `build` - This engine will allow you to access, from provisioners and post-processors, special variables that provide connection information and basic instance state information.
     Usage example: